Markov Decision Processes with Multiple Long-run Average Objectives: Solution for Expectation Objectives

-So, it remains to construct the strategy $\sigma$ with the desired ``switching'' property expressed by Eqn.~(\ref{eq:switch}).
-Roughly speaking, we proceed in two steps. \begin{itemize} \item[1.]
-We construct a \emph{finite-memory} stochastic update strategy $\bar{\sigma}$ satisfying Eqn.~(\ref{eq:switch}).
-The strategy $\bar{\sigma}$ is constructed so that it initially behaves as a certain finite-memory stochastic update strategy, but eventually this mode is ``switched'' to the strategy $\xi$ which is followed forever. \item[2.]
-The only problem with $\bar{\sigma}$ is that it may use more than two memory elements in general.
+So, it remains to construct the strategy $\sigma$ with the desired ``switching'' property expressed by Equations~(\ref{eq:switch}).
+Roughly speaking, we proceed in two steps. \begin{enumerate}[label=\arabic*.] \item We construct a \emph{finite-memory} stochastic update strategy $\bar{\sigma}$ satisfying Equations~(\ref{eq:switch}).
+The strategy $\bar{\sigma}$ is constructed so that it initially behaves as a certain finite-memory stochastic update strategy, but eventually this mode is ``switched'' to the strategy $\xi$ which is followed forever. \item The only problem with $\bar{\sigma}$ is that it may use more than two memory elements in general.
 This is solved by applying the results of~\cite{EKVY08} and reducing the ``initial part'' of $\bar{\sigma}$ (i.e., the part before the switch) into a \emph{memoryless} strategy.
-Thus, we transform $\bar{\sigma}$ into an ``equivalent'' strategy $\sigma$ which is 2-memory stochastic update. \end{itemize} Now we elaborate the two steps.
+Thus, we transform $\bar{\sigma}$ into an ``equivalent'' strategy $\sigma$ which is 2-memory stochastic update. \end{enumerate} Now we elaborate the two steps.